 - 4.1 Maintain the rural gaps and important views identified in figure 10, including through controlling tree planting and alterations to buildings and boundary structures. - 4.2 Maintain the historic pattern of farms within the village as shown in figure 10.
-New development should not inhibit the active use of pastureland where this contributes to one of the identified rural gaps and views. - 4.3 Maintain characteristic landscape features including grass verges, ditches, hedges and trees, and the pattern of building set-backs, front gardens and boundary treatments along village streets (see figure 12). - 4.4 New linear development of multiple homes along the main road should incorporate the characteristically rural features identified in 4.1 to 4.3, such as verges and breaks in the building line (see figures 13 and 14). - 4.5 Infill development of larger individual plots should be avoided where it would block or encroach on the important or valued gaps and views identified in figure 10.
-Setting the key facade of the new building perpendicular to the main road and behind the existing dwelling is recommended, as shown in figure 14. - 4.6 Infill development should be in proportion to its plot and location within the village.
-The scale and massing of each building should as a rule be no bigger or higher than the existing building and no higher than the surrounding buildings, to distinguish back land development from the older linear village pattern.
+New development should not inhibit the active use of pastureland where this contributes to one of the identified rural gaps and views. - 4.3 Maintain characteristic landscape features including grass verges, ditches, hedges and trees, and the pattern of building set-backs, front gardens and boundary treatments along village streets (see figure 12). - 4.4 New linear development of multiple homes along the main road should incorporate the characteristically rural features identified in 1.1 to 1.3, such as verges and breaks in the building line (see figures 13a, 13b). - 4.5 Infill development of larger individual plots should be avoided where it would block or encroach on the important or valued gaps and views identified in figure 10.
+Setting the new house perpendicular to the main road and behind the existing dwelling is recommended, as shown in figure 14. - 4.6 Infill development should be in proportion to its plot and location within the village.
+It should as a rule be no bigger or higher than the existing house and no higher than the surrounding buildings, to distinguish back land development from the older linear village pattern.